mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 kgcreator --inputdir=test_data --outputfile=out.rdf  --outputfileneo4j=out.cypher
 ```

 Both RDF data and Cypher data for Neo4J are written to local output files.
-The main library file **kgcreator.py** is short enough to list and discuss:
+The main library file **kgcreator.py** is short enough to list and discuss.
+In lines 6-12 we are loading a spaCy English language model.
+If the models not been downloaded it the load operation throws an exception and we download the model.

+The function **find_entities_in_text** (lines 14-19) uses the spaCy library to find entities like people, organizations, etc. The function **data2Rdf** (lines 21-27) requires three arguments: meta data for the file path, a list of value/abbreviation sublists, and an output file stream to write RDF data to.
+The function **data2Cypher** (lines 29-45) takes the same arguments but instead writes the data in Cypher format for Neo4J:

 ```python
 from os import scandir